 With Cybercrime costs projected to reach $2 trillion by 2019 (Forbes) defending networks from cyber-attacks is no easy task.
 Manufacturing companies must have a thoughtful strategy to protect their business, employees, and clients.
-On May 3rd, a panel of experts discussed several myths that manufacturing executives believe about their cyber security:
+Panelists opened with several myths that many manufacturing executives believe:

 - We’re too small to be appealing

 - We don’t have anything worth stealing

 - Bruce Lach, President, SUCCESS Computer Consulting (Moderator)